 - This device conforms to the FCC rules.
-Any changes or modifications to Hughes Network Systems' equipment, not expressly approved by Hughes Network Systems, could void the user's authority to operate the equipment. - To comply with FCC RF exposure requirements, this device must be operated with a minimum separation distance of 20 cm or more from the WiFI antenna to a person's body and one meter or more from the satellite antenna.
-Other operating configurations should be avoided. - This device complies with Part 15 of the FCC Rules.
+Any changes or modifications to Hughes Network Systems' equipment, not expressly approved by Hughes Network Systems, could void the user's authority to operate the equipment. - To comply with FCC RF exposure requirements, this device must be operated with the following minimum separation distances from a person's body: - 20 cm or more from the satellite antenna.
+Antenna shall be installed on a pole such that it is positioned above the head of the person carrying the device. - W-Fi antenna: 20 cm or more from the front of the terminal unit (grey plastic radome) and 2.5 cm from the back of the terminal unit (black metal housing) Other operating configurations should be avoided. - This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions; (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.